laravel/docs/eloquent-mutators.md

 <a name="custom-casts"></a>
 ## Custom Casts

 Laravel has a variety of built-in, helpful cast types; however, you may occasionally need to define your own cast types.

-To create a cast, execute the `make:cast` [Artisan command](/docs/{{version}}/artisan):
+To create a cast, execute the `make:cast` Artisan command.
+The new cast class will be placed in your `app/Casts` directory:

 ```shell
 php artisan make:cast Json
 ```

-The new cast class will be placed in your `app/Casts` directory.

-You may define your cast by creating a class that implements the `CastsAttributes` interface.
+All custom cast classes implement the `CastsAttributes` interface.
 Classes that implement this interface must define a `get` and `set` method.
 The `get` method is responsible for transforming a raw value from the database into a cast value, while the `set` method should transform a cast value into a raw value that can be stored in the database.
 As an example, we will re-implement the built-in `json` cast type as a custom cast type:

     <?php